yjsoh/IntelOneAPIExploration/cuda2dpcpp/README.md

 ### `devcloud_build.sh`
 Script used as a parameter to `qsub` on devcloud.
 Builds the `bin/vector_add`.
+1. Untar `cuda10.1_include.tar`.
+1. `--cuda-include-path=/path/to/IntelOneAPIExploration/cuda2dpcpp/include`
+Should be updated to the correct path.

 ### `devcloud_run.sh`
 Script used as a parameter to `qsub` on devcloud.
 Runs the `bin/vector_add`.